lolusername/mpd-switchboard/pre-processing/README.md

 The pre-processing work ensures that we can **organize**, **upload**, and **store** these documents in a way that makes them easily accessible and usable by the nonprofit team and stakeholders.
 By analyzing the dataset now, we avoid potential technical challenges later, ensuring the app runs smoothly and cost-effectively.

+## Scripts and Their Functions

+### 1. doc-size-analysis.py

+This script analyzes the size distribution of PDF files in a given directory.

+Main functions:
+- `get_pdf_size`: Calculates the size of a PDF file in megabytes.
+- `get_pdf_files`: Recursively finds all PDF files in a specified folder.
+- `get_pdf_sizes_concurrently`: Gets the sizes of PDF files concurrently using threading.
+- `generate_combined_chart`: Creates a combined chart (linear and logarithmic) of PDF file sizes.
+- `generate_pdf_report`: Generates a PDF report with file size statistics and the combined chart.

+### 2. ocr-check.py

+This script checks whether PDFs in a given directory have selectable text or require OCR.

+Main functions:
+- `is_text_selectable`: Checks if a PDF has selectable text.
+- `main`: Processes all PDFs in the input folder, checks for text selectability, and generates a metadata JSON file with the results.

+### 3. run-ocr.py

+This script performs OCR on PDFs that were identified as not having selectable text.

+Main functions:
+- `ocr_pdf`: Applies OCR to a single PDF file.
+- `main`: Reads the metadata JSON file, processes the unselectable PDFs with OCR, and optionally replaces the original files.

 ## Why Pre-Processing Matters

 When dealing with large numbers of documents, such as **reports**, **case studies**, or **legal files**, it is important to understand their size and structure.
 This helps us: